coala/coala/docs/Developers/Development_Setup.rst

     (coala-venv)$ pip3 install -r docs-requirements.txt

-Once you have done so, you can build the documentation by entering the docs directory and running ``python3 setup.py docs``.
+Once you have done so, you can build the documentation by entering the coala directory and running ``python3 setup.py docs``.
 The documentation on the coala website is in the ``coala`` (not ``coala-bears``) repository.